IBM/watson-calorie-counter/README.md

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/RiyaMRoy04/CalorieCounterApp.git)

 Once deployment to Bluemix is completed, you can view the deployed application and services from your bluemix account.
 **Make note of the URL for later use in mobile application.
-It is the URL of the server to receive the image file for analyzing image using Visual Recognition, as encoded by encodeURI()**
+It is the URL of the server to receive the image file for analyzing image using Visual Recognition, as encoded by encodeURI() in Cordova FileUpload plugin**

  ### Update the Mobile Application